 The Bachelor of Arts degree includes a language requirement which may be met by one of the following options:

-Refer to the Foreign Language section of this catalog for additional information on obtaining foreign language credit.
+- Refer to the Foreign Language section of the WSU catalog for additional information on obtaining foreign language credit.

 Note: This option is only available when specified by the major course requirements.